GaloisInc/crucible/crux-mir/lib/Patches.md

   choose a simpler implementation in terms of casts instead.
 These uses of `transmute` are meant to support strict provenance for Rust pointers, but we ignore this in `crucible-mir`.

+* Avoid pointer arithmetic in slice iterators (last applied: May 9, 2023)

+  Upstream slice::Iter has `ptr` and `end` fields, and computes the length by subtracting the two.
+This is difficult for us to support at the moment.
+We can compute the difference between two pointers into the same array, but we don't have a good way to decide whether two `Const_RefRoot`s are "the same object" or not.
+(We could assign them a `Nonce` for identity, but since the point of `Const_RefRoot` is to support muxing, we'd have to mux the nonces, which makes things much more complicated.
+And we can't simply declare that all `Const_RefRoot`s containing the same value are the same object, because we don't have a generic equality test that covers all crucible types.)
+This commit adds a simple workaround: include an explicit `len` field, which is updated in sync with `ptr` and `end`, and avoids the need for pointer arithmetic.